elventear/cf-pyapp/README.md

 When the path reaches a certain depth (10), it will redirect to `/end` and stop redirecting.
 Any access to the server will be saved in a database.

 To view the logs visit `/logs`.
-Only the last 100 access will be returned.
+Only the last 100 accesses will be returned.

 ## Development